DBT Explained: A Deep Dive into Dialectical Behavior Therapy

 How Long Does DBT Treatment Typically Last?

 The duration of Dialectical Behavior Therapy (DBT) treatment can vary depending on individual needs and the severity of symptoms.
-On average, DBT lasts at least six months, but it can continue for up to a year or more for individuals with complex needs.
+On average, DBT lasts at twelve months.